MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug.md

 > You can also select **Read more** button to learn more about Microsoft 365 Developer Program.
 Your default web browser will be opened to let you **Sign in** to Microsoft 365.
 Sign in to your Microsoft 365 account using your credentials.

-1.If the following dialog popped up to let you install the development certificate for localhost, select **Install** button.
+3. If the following dialog popped up to let you install the development certificate for localhost, select **Install** button.

 :::image type="content" source="../assets/images/teams-toolkit-v2/development-certificate.png" alt-text="certificate":::

 > [!Note]
 > You can also click Learn More button to learn more about the development certificate.

-A system dialog will be popped up depending on your operating system.
+4. A system dialog will be popped up depending on your operating system.
 For Windows, select **Yes** button.

 :::image type="content" source="../assets/images/teams-toolkit-v2/ca-certificate.png" alt-text="certification authority":::

-For macOS, type your user name and password then select **Update Settings** button.
+5. For macOS, type your user name and password then select **Update Settings** button.

 :::image type="content" source="../assets/images/teams-toolkit-v2/mac-settings.png" alt-text="mac sign in":::

-When Teams client is completely loaded in the  web browser, select **Add button** or select one from the drop-down list as your needs.
+6. When Teams client is completely loaded in the  web browser, select **Add button** or select one from the drop-down list as your needs.

 :::image type="content" source="../assets/images/teams-toolkit-v2/hello-local-debug.png" alt-text="local debug":::